 Lost Forest This area’s biggest stars are the troop of western lowland gorillas.
 But my favorites are the orangutans.
 When they’re relaxing and having a snack they look like orange-haired gurus contemplating the secrets of the universe.
 But there’s much more to see here; Malayan tigers, exotic okapi, the occasional spot-necked otter, and Allen’s swamp monkey playing tag.

 Urban Jungle There seems to be very little rhyme or reason to the types of animals that you’ll find here.
 It’s home to a grab-bag of animals including the cheetah animal ambassadors and the endangered one-horned rhino.
 It’s also the location of the interactive “Animals in Action” paid experience where you’ll get a chance to interact with different types of critters, sometimes even rhinos.
 Click HERE for daily discounts on “Animals in Action”.

 My favorite in this section is the Masai giraffe herd exhibit.
 This is one of the only giraffe exhibits that I’ve seen where you are standing very close to them — on the same level.
 As you tilt your head back, and back, you realize just how TALL these gentle giants are.
-You can also feed them and their rhino neighbors for a very reasonable cost.
+You can also feed them for a very reasonable cost.

 Northern Frontier The west Skyfari boarding point is here.
 It’s also home to the rulers of the tundra, polar bears.
 But they aren’t very regal, they’re clowns.
 They enjoy diving off rocks and surprising each other, batting around enrichment items, and eating junk food.
 Ok.
 Their “junk food” is carrots.
 But since the polar bears can’t digest them, it’s like us chewing sugar-free gum.
 The arctic foxes are adorable too.